francoisstock/PCBS_project/README.md

  Dialog box
  ========

-The first lines try to load a parameter file from a previous run of the experiment, and if it fails creates a default set of parameters that are stored in a dictionary called _expInfo_.
+First we try to load a parameter file if the experiment has already been run.
+If that fails, the code creates a default set of parameters that are stored in a dictionary called _expInfo_.
+The current time is then recorded in the parameter file.

 try:
     expInfo = fromFile('lastParams.pickle')
 except:
-    expInfo = {'SubjectNumber':'enter number'}
+    expInfo = {'SubjectNumber':'enter_number'}

 expInfo['dateStr'] = data.getDateStr()  # add the current time

-Then a dialog box _dlg_ is created, in which the subject number is manually added.
-With the current time, this data is used to name the csv file created to save the data.
+A dialog box _dlg_ is created, in which the subject number is added manually.

 dlg = gui.DlgFromDict(expInfo, title='AIB Exp', fixed=['dateStr'])
 if dlg.OK: